Ravneet-project/Ravneet-project/README.md

 ## About Me

-I am a Full Stack Developer focused on building scalable, responsive and maintainable web applications.
+I am a Full Stack Developer with a strong interest in building scalable, responsive and user-focused web applications.

+My development experience includes frontend development, backend development, REST API integration, database management and complete full-stack application development.

-I work primarily with the MERN stack and also have experience with PHP and MySQL.
-My development interests include frontend development, backend APIs, database design, authentication, software architecture and problem solving.
+I primarily work with the MERN stack while also having experience with PHP and MySQL.

-I enjoy learning new technologies, improving existing projects and building practical applications that solve real-world problems.
+I enjoy transforming ideas into functional software solutions and continuously improving my knowledge of backend engineering, databases, Data Structures and Algorithms, and modern software development practices.

 ```text
 Name          : Ravneet Sawhney